Losant/losant-docs/docs/getting-started/walkthrough.md

 https://api.forecast.io/forecast/APIKEY/LATITUDE,LONGITUDE
 ```

 The `APIKEY` should be replaced by the key you obtained in step 1 after registering for Forecast.io.
 The `LATITUDE` and `LONGITUDE` are the coordinates, in decimal degrees, of the location to request. <a href="http://mygeoposition.com" target="_blank">MyGeoPosition.com</a> is a neat tool to get these coordinates if you don't have them handy.
-Here's the coordinates of Structure's headquarters if you'd like to use these:
+Here's the coordinates of Losant's headquarters if you'd like to use these:

 ```
 https://api.forecast.io/forecast/APIKEY/39.1119359,-84.51254